-Note: Mr. Akihiko Okudaira and Mr. Seno Tezuka are independent Audit & Supervisory Board Members as specified by the Tokyo Stock Exchange.
+Note: Mr. Seno Tezuka and Ms. Emi Machida are independent Audit & Supervisory Board Members as specified by the Tokyo Stock Exchange.

-Internal audits are conducted by the Auditing Department, an organization that reports directly to the Company's President and that performs financial and operational audits, including those of Group companies in Japan and overseas.
-The head of the Auditing Department currently oversees a 15-member staff responsible for risk avoidance and other internal audit functions.
+Internal audits are conducted by the Auditing Department, an organization that reports directly to the Company’s President and that performs operational, financial and internal control audits, including those of Group companies in Japan and overseas.
+The head of the Auditing Department currently oversees a 13-member staff responsible for risk avoidance and other internal audit functions.
 These personnel conduct internal audits spanning the operations of all internal departments and Group companies, as well as issuing concrete advice and warnings with respect to operational improvements.

 The Company has appointed Deloitte Touche Tohmatsu LLC to serve as the accounting auditor for the audit of its business accounts as required by law.
 Compensation is paid to the accounting auditor based on an auditing contract signed with Deloitte Touche Tohmatsu.

 The Company resolved at the Board of Directors’ meeting on May 19, 2006 to establish an internal control system as mandated for a large company with a Board of Directors by the Companies Act and its enforcement regulations.
 The Company revises the details of this resolution as necessary in response to changes inside and outside the Company.
 At the current time, the details are as follows: